tanema/gob/README.md

   reveler debug,d   Will open a gdb console with the project running (NOTE: This builds before
-                    it runs so any changes to the code will not be refelected in the gdb session). reveler package   Ths will package up your project without having to specify the path reveler sub       iterate through the src and add in all the submodules automatically reveler version   Displays version Number.
+                    it runs so any changes to the code will not be refelected in the gdb session). reveler package   Ths will package up your project without having to specify the path reveler version   Displays version Number.

 Example: